Patterns

 Root Attribute Forwarding

 For implementing necessary layout, styling and ARIA requirements, it is often necessary to wrap interactive HTML elements.
 To enable the developers to be able to set custom attributes and event-listeners on these, we forward most attributes to the relevant (e.g. input or button) element.
-The only attributes that are not forwarded are style
+The only attributes that are not forwarded are style and class with the assumption being, that these are only useful and intended to be set on the root element of the component.

 /**